This page needs JavaScript activated to work.

 Soprano

-• Described by Opera News as “enchanting […] radiant and glittering,” soprano Sydney Mancasola is quickly establishing herself as one of the most engaging singing actresses of her generation.
+• American soprano Sydney Mancasola is fast establishing herself as one of the most engaging singing actresses on both sides of the Atlantic.
 Beginning her musical training as a classical violinist in her home state of California, Mancasola went on to study voice at the Oberlin Conservatory of Music in Ohio, where she completed her Bachelor of Music degree in 2011 and was the recipient of the Margot Bos Standler Scholarship.
-Mancasola was previously a member of the ensemble at Oper Frankfurt, where her roles included Gilda Rigoletto, Musetta La bohème, Pamina Die Zauberflöte, Onoria Ezio, the Italian Singer in Capriccio, Roxana in a new production of Szymanowski Król Roger, Frasquita Carmen, Susanna Le nozze di Figaro and the soprano soloist in a new production of Betulia liberata.
+She went on to become a member of the ensemble at Oper Frankfurt, where her roles included Gilda in Verdi’s Rigoletto, Musetta in Pucinni’s La bohème, Pamina in Mozart’s Die Zauberflöte, Onoria in Handel’s Ezio, the Italian Singer in Strauss’s Capriccio, Roxana in a new production of Szymanowski’s Król Roger, Frasquita in Bizet’s Carmen, Susanna in Mozart’s Le nozze di Figaro and the soprano soloist in a new production of Mozart’s Betulia liberata.

 Read more

-Mancasola's notable debuts have included her house and role debut at the Opéra National de Paris, singing Adina L’Elisir d’amore at the Opera Bastille, her company debut at the Metropolitan Opera as Pamina The Magic Flute and Frasquita Carmen, which was broadcast to theatres around the world as part of the Met’s Live in HD program, as well as her debut as Bess in a new production of Breaking the Waves at the Adelaide Festival Centre in Australia and Edinburgh International Festival, where she was awarded a Herald Angel for her performance.
-She made her European debut with Komische Oper Berlin as the heroines Les Contes d’Hoffmann, subsequently returning to the house as Cleopatra in Giulio Cesare, Pamina Die Zauberflöte, title role Semele and Eurydice in Offenbach Orpheus in der Unterwelt
+Mancasola made her company debut for the Opéra National de Paris in 2021 in a role debut as Adina in Donizetti’s L’Elisir d’amore and for the Metropolitan Opera in 2019 as Pamina in The Magic Flute.
+In 2019/20, she made her debut as Bess in a new production Mazzoli’s of Breaking the Waves at the Adelaide Festival Centre in Australia and at the Edinburgh International Festival, where she was awarded a Herald Angel for her performance.
+She made her European debut at Komische Oper Berlin in 2015 as the heroines in Offenbach’s Les Contes d’Hoffmann, subsequently returning to the house as Cleopatra in Handel’s Giulio Cesare, Pamina, title role Handel’s Semele and Eurydice in Offenbach’s Orpheus in der Unterwelt.

-The concert stage has seen Mancasola in performance at the Palau de les Arts, Valencia singing Mahler Symphony No. 2, Haydn Die Schöpfung for her Italian debut with the Orchestra Sinfonica Nazionale RAI conducted by James Conlon, and with the Eugene Symphony Orchestra; Handel Messiah with the Santa Fe Symphony, San Francisco Symphony, Lexington Philharmonic and with the Philadelphia Orchestra under the direction of Michael Rossi; Barber Knoxville: Summer of 1915 with the Sun Valley Symphony; and Carmina Burana, Mendelssohn Hear My Prayer and Strauss Brentano-Lieder with the Santa Fe Symphony.
-She was also featured as a guest soloist in Schubert Mass in G and Mozart Exsultate, jubilate with the 2012 international music festival Calí de Camara in Colombia, and performed a recital with Elīna Garanča at The Green Space in New York as part of the Classical Up Close series.
+Mancasola’s recent concert performances include Mahler’s Symphony No. 2 at the Palau de les Arts, Valencia, Haydn’s Die Schöpfung for her Italian debut with the Orchestra Sinfonica Nazionale RAI conducted by James Conlon, and with the Eugene Symphony Orchestra; Handel’s Messiah with the Santa Fe Symphony, San Francisco Symphony, Lexington Philharmonic and with the Philadelphia Orchestra under the direction of Michael Rossi; Barber’s Knoxville: Summer of 1915 with the Sun Valley Symphony; and Orff’s Carmina Burana, Mendelssohn’s Hear My Prayer and Strauss’s Brentano-Lieder with the Santa Fe Symphony.

 Performances